One of my mentors, Warren Buffett, has a great quote:

 Eliminating emotions helps you maintain clear-headedness…so you don’t tank your long-term strategy on temporary feelings.

-One of the many benefits of the Max Protection Stock Checklist is to rationally evaluate stock opportunities.
+One of the many benefits of our Stock Checklist is to rationally evaluate stock opportunities.
 If you haven’t already, download the checklist and familiarize yourself with the criteria you should be using — instead of emotions — to make financial decisions.

-Successful investing can (and should!) be done safely.
-Keep these 5 secrets in mind to profit without sacrificing your protection.
+Successful investing can (and should!) be done in a risk-managed way.
+Keep these 5 secrets in mind to profit while preserving your capital.